U.S. Stocks Fall in Quiet Trading

 -- Haven assets advance

-U.S. stocks fell Friday, a day after the Dow Jones Industrial Average posted its biggest decline in three months.
+The Dow Jones Industrial Average turned positive in early afternoon trading Friday, after the blue-chip posted its biggest decline in three months.

-No big economic data and few corporate earnings reports contributed to quiet trading Friday morning.
-That runs counter to Thursday, when disappointing earnings, a terror attack in Barcelona and unfounded rumors about the resignation of a key adviser in the White House led to a steep stock selloff.
+Indexes spent the morning hovering between slight gains and losses, as a lack of big economic data and corporate earnings reports contributed to quiet trading Friday morning.

-He added that he suspects stock-market moves to remain muted on Friday unless "there's any more controversy" coming out of the White House.
+U.S. stocks rose modestly following reports that chief strategist Steve Bannon was leaving his role at the White House.
+Mr. Bannon has been viewed as a controversial figure within the administration.

 Continue Reading Below